Depending on the type of work you do, being productive and remaining motivated throughout the day might be a challenging task.

 Image Source: Harvard Business Review

-Truth is, we could go hours talking about the pros and cons of online and offline communication.
+The truth is, we could go hours talking about the pros and cons of online and offline communication.

 These might both be convenient, depending on the work environment and tasks that one needs to complete.